Research

 Eligibility Criteria

-Applicants must hold both nationality and be affiliated to a high education institution and/or public research centre in any of the targeted EUI WEP countries (applicants should have documentary evidence available to prove eligibility in case they are amongst the successfully selected candidates).
+• Be affiliated with a higher education institution and/or public research centre in any of the targeted EUI WEP countries

 List of Targeted Widening Countries